Store Hours

 Should I harden off my seedlings before planting them outside?

-Before you plant, make sure that it's warm enough outside, your plant will have the right amount of sun, and the soil is healthy.
+Before you plant, make sure that your plant will have the right amount of sun, it's warm enough outside, and the soil is healthy.
 Check your seed packet to see if it likes partial sun, full sun, or shade, as well as what time of year it should be planted.
-Space your plants as described on the seed envelope for best results so your plant babies have room to grow big and strong.
+Space your plants as described for best results so your plant babies have room to grow big and strong.

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 You'll have good results with plants that have your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start them later than recommended, it's not ideal, but it will even out as time passes.
+In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Read your seed packet for details.
+If you start seeds later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone

 Utilize greenhouses to grow herbs and vegetables.
 Native plants like succulents, cacti, and other hardy desert shrubs will grow outside with ease.
-Other beloved garden vegetables love the heat, like cucumbers, peppers, squash, and tomatoes.
+Other beloved garden vegetables love the heat, like cucumbers, squash, tomatoes, and peppers.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.
+However, many flowers, both annuals and perennials, are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.

 Plant Seeds Outside With Direct Sow

-Your seeds might get washed away or struggle to grow, or rodents or insects might eat the sprouts.
-But if you're really lucky, you might get a strong sprout from each place you sowed seeds, perfectly spaced and ready to grow all spring.
+Your seeds might get washed away or struggle to grow, or insects or animals might eat the sprouts.
+But if you're really lucky, you might get strong sprouts, perfectly spaced and ready to grow all spring.
 The reality of your sown seeds will usually be somewhere in between, and spreading out tiny sprouts throughout the soil isn't so bad.
-You know those sprouts are hardy and primed to survive, although there are no guarantees.
+You know those sprouts are primed to survive, although there are no guarantees.

 Start Seeds Indoors